Freej: Seasons

 Freej's seasons premier every Ramadan, and are sometimes re-aired later in the year.
 Season One aired in 2006 and Season Two aired in 2007.
 On September 1 (Ramadan 1), 2008 the third season aired its finale on September 12, 2008, and re-aired its episodes for the rest of Ramadan.
 The show then went on a hiatus, not releasing any new official episodes for the next four years, in spite of the characters appearing in other animated productions for promotional reasons.

-As of 2013, the fifth season has been completed.
+As of 2024, the sixth season has been announced.
 The fourth season premiered on Cartoon Network Arabic starting November 4, 2012.
+The fifth season premiered in 2013.

 Mohammed Saeed Harib said, in relation to the first and second seasons, that "it was in my head, I was the only one who could express it."
 For subsequent seasons, he said "I have a very good team, they know the parameters.
 We say “Um Saloom would not say that” or “OK, this fits her”."